The Consumer Protection Act On Your Rights To Cancel Agreements

 23 Sep 2011

-Many of us have entered into fixed term contracts only to find out that we don’t have time to go to gym, or have to flee the country but are locked into a costly property lease agreement, or a 2 year cell phone contract we will never use again.
+Many of us have entered into fixed term agreements only to find out that we don’t have time to go to gym, or have to flee the country but are locked into a costly property lease agreement, or a 2 year cell phone contract we will never use again.
 But fear not!
-The Consumer Protection Act provides you with a way out.
+The Consumer Protection Act provides you with a way to cancel these agreements if you know the steps.

 The Consumer Protection Act stipulates that fixed term agreements are contracts of a definite duration.
-Cellular phone contracts, gym contracts, armed response / security contracts, educational institution contracts and property leases are all examples of fixed term agreements.
+Cellular phone contracts, gym contracts, lease agreements, armed response / security contracts, educational institution contracts are all examples of fixed term agreements.

 Section 14 of the Consumer Protection Act dealing with the expiry and renewal of fixed term agreements does NOT apply to agreements entered into between juristic persons, irrespective of their turnover or asset value.
 (This is likely to exclude application of the Section 14 provisions for most, if not all, commercial lease agreements.)
 A juristic person is defined as a body corporate (company, close corporation, etc.), a partnership or association or a trust as defined in the Trust Property Act, 57 of 1988.
 Please note that a sole proprietorship is NOT a juristic person.
 The rules relating to fixed term agreements thus only apply where a natural person (including a sole proprietorship) is the subject of such an agreement.